Construction Costs in Los Angeles

 How a Construction Budget Actually Works

-A construction budget has an internal structure that is usually invisible to the owner.
+A construction budget has an internal structure that most owners have not had reason to see before their first project.
 Understanding that structure changes the way you evaluate cost, and it changes the questions you ask your builder.

 Hard Costs: The Direct Cost of Building

-Think of hard costs in three layers.
-The first layer is the site: all of the site development, improvements, retaining walls, soil removal and recompaction, drainage, underground utilities, and the civil infrastructure that supports and surrounds the building.
-The second layer is the shell and core: the foundation, structural systems, structural frame, building envelope, and the primary mechanical, electrical, and plumbing systems that serve the building.
-The third layer is the interiors: the finishes, fixtures, millwork, and specialty items that define the character and livability of the home.
-MEP systems straddle the second and third layers, since rough-in is part of the shell and core but trim-out and finish connections are part of the interiors.
+Think of hard costs in four categories.
+The first is the site: all of the site development, improvements, retaining walls, soil removal and recompaction, drainage, underground utilities, and the civil infrastructure that supports and surrounds the building.
+The second is the shell and core: the foundation, structural systems, structural frame, building envelope, and the primary mechanical, electrical, and plumbing systems that serve the building.
+The third is the interiors: the finishes, fixtures, millwork, and finish-level MEP connections that define the character and livability of the home.
+MEP systems straddle the shell/core and interiors categories, since rough-in is part of the shell and core but trim-out and finish connections are part of the interiors.
+The fourth is specialties: audiovisual systems, home automation and control, customized equipment, entertainment systems, and other technology-driven scope that often falls outside traditional trade categories and requires dedicated integration contractors.

 General Conditions: The Cost of Managing the Build